 Top 10 Ichiro Suzuki Rookie Cards

 By the time the final 2001 baseball card sets were released, Ichiro Suzuki had more than 40 rookies and plenty of inserts.
-Although the Japanese legend's career is winding down, Ichiro Suzuki rookie cards are still tremendously popular.
-They range in price from around $10 to thousands.
+Although the Japanese legend's career is winding down, Ichiro Suzuki rookie cards are still tremendously popular and things are picking up as he pushes for 3,000 MLB hits.

 Below are our picks of the top Ichiro rookies.
 While value played a role in the selections, it's not the lone criteria.
 Rankings can be subjective, but we feel all of these cards are worthy additions to any collection.